kamiwares/welcome-page/README.md

-# welcome-page
+# Welcome Page

 Welcome page, you can jump into other webpages by this.

+Included custom background.